Neamar/riot-lol-api/README.md

 ```

 ## Settings
-The `RiotRequest` constructure has a third parameter that is used to pass options.\
+The `RiotRequest` constructor has a third parameter that is used to pass options.\
 Here is a list of available options:\
 * `defaultRetryPeriod` (Default: 10) - The retry period to use if the `Retry-After` header is not present (Numeric).